BillyTian/H2x2Factorial/README.md

 size calculations support two types of treatment effect estimands and five types of hypothesis tests based on the two measures.
-The two estimands are named as the controlled effect and the natural effect, as formally defined in Tian et al. (under review); The hypotheses include (A1) test for the cluster-level controlled effect, (A2) test for the individual-level controlled effect, (B1) test for the cluster-level natural effect, (B2) test for the individual-level natural effect, (C)
+The two estimands are named as the controlled effect and the natural effect, as formally defined in Tian et al. (Stat Med accepted); The hypotheses include (A1) test for the cluster-level controlled effect, (A2) test for the individual-level controlled effect, (B1) test for the cluster-level natural effect, (B2) test for the individual-level natural effect, (C)